 Looking for more information?
-Watch the Don’t Risk It!
-Keeping Drugs Out video or consult the Commissioner's Directives on Searching of Staff and Visitors, Searching of Inmates or the Detector Dog Program.
+Watch the Don't Risk It!
+Keeping Drugs Out video.
+You can also consult the Commissioner's Directives on Searching of Staff and Visitors, Searching of Inmates or the Detector Dog Program.

 The Security Intelligence Program is the heart of CSC's intelligence and information network.
-The program allows all levels of the organization to receive and share vital information with partner agencies, provincially, nationally and internationally.
-This provides correctional managers with timely, accurate and relevant information which helps them make strategic decisions and adjustments to address threats and risks before they turn into a crisis.
+The program allows all levels of the organization to receive and share vital information with partner agencies - provincially, nationally and internationally.
+This means correctional managers have timely, accurate and relevant information.
+With this information, they can make strategic decisions and adjustments to address threats and risks before they turn into a crisis.

-Correctional officers at the main entrances of institutions use metal detectors and ION scanners to ensure no drugs or drug paraphernalia enter the institution.
+At the main entrances of institutions, correctional officers use metal detectors and ION scanners to make sure that no drugs or drug paraphernalia enter the institution.
 Trained drug detector dog teams are also used.
-Cell searches and offender urinalysis testing are carried out regularly to help eliminate drugs in institutions.
+Cell searches and inmate urinalysis testing are carried out regularly.

 Looking for more information?
 Consult the Commissioner's Directive on the Detector Dog Program.

-Interaction between staff and offenders (dynamic security) is an important part of preventing violence.
-Ongoing observation and interaction let staff members gauge the climate of the institution and notice changes in offenders' behaviour.
-They develop a level of trust and confidence that make it easier for offenders to share intelligence information with them.
+Interaction between staff and inmates (dynamic security) is an important part of preventing violence.
+Ongoing observation and interaction let staff members gauge the climate of the institution.
+These tools let them notice changes in inmates' behaviour.
+They also develop a level of trust and confidence that make it easier for inmates to share intelligence information with them.

 Looking for more information?
 Consult the Commissioner's Directive on Dynamic Security.

-Depending on the level of security, some offenders are allowed to keep various items in their cell.
+Depending on the level of security, some inmates are allowed to keep certain items in their cell.
 Some examples include stationary, artwork and literature.
-To ensure the safety of the public, staff and offenders, as well as the security of the institution, all items entering or leaving the institution are thoroughly searched for contraband.
+To ensure the safety of the public, staff, and inmates, as well as the security of the institution, all items entering or leaving the institution are thoroughly searched for contraband.